microsoft/BotFramework-Composer/docs/interruptions.md

 8. [Consultation-confirmation](#s-g-8) It is not possible to manually control consultation bubbling today.
 9. [Data-model-definition](#s-g-9) Unable to achieve context carry over type conversations without clear data model that describes what each dialog accepts/ returns.
 10. [QnA-integration](#s-g-10) No QnA integartion.
+11. [Revisit-intent-event-for-consultation](#s-g-11) Painful to have an intent that shorts consultation
+12. [Auto-save-recognized-entities](#s-g-12) We should auto-save recognized entities but need to account for doing it only on known intents - e.g. we do not want to over-write entities detected with `interruption` intent since that might not be applicable/ relevant
+13. [BeginDialog-single-active-instance](#s-g-13) Is it the right behavior to start an instance of a dialog everytime?
+May be we add a configuration at the dialog level that says if a new instance (necessary for re-usable child dialogs) should be fired or use active instance if found in the stack (default behavior)

 ## Composer
 1. [turn.value guidance](#c-g-1) provide guidance for users to use turn.value